-The Unified Family Court (UFC) consists of four divisions: (1) Family Law; (2) Child Support; (3) Juvenile Dependency; and (4) Juvenile Delinquency.
+The Unified Family Court (UFC) consists of four divisions: (1) Family Law; (2) Child Support; (3) Juvenile Dependency; and (4) Juvenile Justice.
 This rule applies to all matters filed in the Family Law or Child Support Divisions, except where otherwise noted.
 The Office of the Court Clerk for the Family Law and Child Support Divisions is located in Room 402 of the Civic Center Courthouse, 400 McAllister Street (at Polk Street), San Francisco.
-The Family Law calendar times, court reporter coverage information, as well as information about the Family Law Facilitator and self-help services, are posted online at www.sfsuperiorcourt.org/.
+The Family Law calendar times, court reporter coverage information, as well as information about the Family Law Facilitator and self-help services, are posted online at https://sf.courts.ca.gov/.